ErisMik/kata/README.md

-# kata
+# Kata
-Small practice programs used to hone some skills
+Small practice programs used to hone some skills!